-VOCs in CWS Wells
+Volatile Organic Compounds in CWS Wells

 As previously stated, when possible, assessments of groundwater overall use support is based upon Illinois' GWQS within the probabilistic network of CWS wells.
 Generally, a detection of an organic contaminant above the laboratory practical quantification limit or the detection of an inorganic constituent above the naturally occurring background level in a CWS well is considered a cause of less than full use support.
-Detections of VOCs in CWS wells on a statewide basis have fluctuated since 1990 showing the lowest concentration of wells with detections in the early nineties (During the mid-nineties VOC detections exceeded the GWQS a total of five times.
-However, the findings of the first long term trend analysis conducted for all of the CWS wells (not just the fixed station network wells) monitored for VOC results.
-The entire data set (1990 to the present) was analyzed and the results are shown in Figure C-23.
+To assess the potential impairment that VOCs are having on Illinois' groundwater resources, the Illinois EPA compiled groundwater monitoring data from CWS wells (1990 to the present) to complete a VOC trend analysis.
+The Illinois EPA included the monitoring data collected through 2010 for all of the CWS wells (not just the fixed station network wells) for this Integrated Report.
+While year-to-year assessment of groundwater monitoring data from CWS wells has shown fluctuations of VOCs, analyses of this data indicate a statistically increasing trend of VOC contamination in CWS wells.
+Unfortunately, this overall trend (i.e. blue line) has continued to increase over time as illustrated in Figure C-25.

-Figure C-23.
-Long-term VOC trend from the full data set
+Figure C-25.
+Long-term VOC Trend from all CWS Wells

-VOCs analyses of data collected from 1990 to the present shows a statistically significant increasing trend of CWS wells with VOC detections per year.
-The causal data also show total xylenes and 1,1,1- trichloroethane as the top ranked VOCs detected
+As illustrated above, analyses of groundwater monitoring data collected from 1990 to the present indicates a statistically significant increasing trend of CWS wells with VOC detections per year, despite the fact that the number of CWS analyzed for VOCs over the same time period declined, and the detection limit remained constant.
+Evaluation of the causal data indicates that total xylenes and 1,1,1- trichloroethane are the most frequently detected VOCs in CWS wells.